Overview

 What are feature crosses and why are they important?

-• A cross feature is a second-order feature (i.e., a cross-product transformation) that is created by “crossing” two categorical features (using the multiplication operation), thus modeling the interactive effects between the two features.
+• A cross feature is a second-order feature (i.e., a cross-product transformation) that is created by “crossing” two sparse/categorical features (using the multiplication operation), thus modeling the interactive effects between the two features.
 Cross features capture nonlinear interactions between the original features, allowing the model to account for relationships that linear models would miss.
 In real-world problems, features often interact, meaning the effect of one feature on the output depends on the value of another feature.

 • By modeling these interactions, cross features allow recommender systems to capture more complex relationships in the data, improving recommendations and ultimately, user engagement.